toasterco/apiai_assistant/README.rst

 When having a list of jsonified tuples as the value, the speech output will be the first element and the text will be the second.

-Below are shown the required structures
+Shown below are the required structures

 .. code:: javascript